 To investigate the relationship between service quality and passenger satisfaction, a survey was conducted, where questionnaires were distributed to a valid sample of 100 respondents representing passengers using the Transjakarta Bus on the Depok-BKN route.
 The convenience sampling technique was chosen because it is easy to use and cost-effective, where the questionnaire will be easily distributed to passengers, and it is also a very easy way to produce the required sample [13].

 The completed respondent questionnaires were checked and entered into the Smart PLS 3.0 software as a structural equation modeling approach [18].
 This research also includes various statistical tools and techniques to analyze the data.
 The Smart PLS 3.0 program was mainly used for all types of results except for calculating the demographic profile of the respondents [19].

+Describe the flowchart of the research method in full, so that readers understand the steps of this research.

 3. ANALYSIS AND DISCUSSION